High-dimensional linear regression inference via $\ell^2$ weak convergence: Introduction

 Accordingly, an extensive literature has developed non-asymptotic, high-dimensional central limit theorems and Gaussian approximations under metrics such as the Kolmogorov and Wasserstein distances.
-Representative results include Gaussian approximations for maxima of sums of centred independent random vectors~\citep{chernozhukov2013gaussian,chernozhukov2017central}, Stein kernel–based approximations accommodating exchangeable pairs and certain nonlinear statistics~\citep{fang2021high}, rate refinements~\citep{koike2023high}, and extensions to convex polytopes and degenerate cases~\citep{fang2023high}.
+Representative results include Gaussian approximations for maxima of sums of centered independent random vectors~\citep{chernozhukov2013gaussian,chernozhukov2017central}, Stein kernel–based approximations accommodating exchangeable pairs and certain nonlinear statistics~\citep{fang2021high}, rate refinements~\citep{koike2023high}, and extensions to convex polytopes and degenerate cases~\citep{fang2023high}.

 Rather than deriving metric‑specific non-asymptotic bounds, we establish weak convergence of a high-dimensional estimator in $\ell^2$, bringing standard asymptotic tools such as the continuous mapping theorem to bear on a broad class of continuous functionals.
 Coordinatewise normality and normality of fixed‑dimensional linear functionals follow immediately.
-We illustrate the framework by constructing a test of linear hypotheses, contrasting it with projection‑based procedures that accommodate dense nuisance parameters~\citep{zhu2018linear} and hypothesis‑adaptive tests designed for high power~\citep{zhang2025novel}; our approach handles non-sparsity via a different route.
+Moreover, coordinatewise normality cannot capture the dependence structure needed for multiple testing or for global tests, including those on the $\ell^2$ norm or linear hypotheses.
+By contrast, weak convergence in $\ell^2$ characterizes the joint limiting distribution through the underlying covariance operator, thereby naturally accommodating these features.
+We illustrate the framework by constructing a test of linear hypotheses, contrasting it with projection‑based procedures that accommodate dense nuisance parameters~\citep{zhu2018linear} and hypothesis‑adaptive tests designed for high power~\citep{zhang2025novel}; our approach handles nonsparsity via a different route.
+Furthermore, we study simultaneous testing of infinitely many linear hypotheses via a Scheff\'{e}-type approach, which also yields simultaneous confidence bands for the regression function.
+This exact limit theory is particularly valuable for inference under diverging sparsity levels, a regime where non-asymptotic bounds often become intractable.